Giving a retired greyhound a home is a great idea. Despite their previous working life, they make fantastic household

 They’re docile, easy-going dogs with very affectionate personalities.
 Also, they’re relatively easy to care for, with a standard doggy diet and two short walks per day.

 Many people are put off getting a retired greyhound as they feel that they’re missing out on a massive chunk of their lives.

 The word ‘retired’ implies that the dog is in the later stages of life, and many owners (justifiably so) don’t want to bring in a dog only to say goodbye shortly after.

 However, that’s not the case.
-Greyhounds retire after just a couple years of hard racing, so you have plenty of time to spend together afterwards.
+Greyhounds retire after just a couple of years of hard racing, so you have plenty of time to spend together afterward.

 How Long Do Retired Greyhounds Live?